 Dallas was the premium flagship — but the same global insurance company chose HAMILTON for two other US offices, each designed to the local space while meeting the same national locker standard.

 The Chicago office was the original flagship: a 3-floor smart locker rollout with integrated seating and smart closets throughout.
-505 lockers built to the national standard that HAMILTON established as the firm's US benchmark — the installation that set the template for Dallas and Jersey City to follow.
+505 lockers built to the national standard that set the template for Dallas and Jersey City.

 A smaller-footprint NYC metro installation serving both employees and single-day visitors.
-Designed by a different architect than Chicago and Dallas, the Jersey City office applied the same national locker standard to a compact space — demonstrating the flexibility of HAMILTON's system across very different floor plan constraints.
+Designed by a different architect than Chicago and Dallas, applying the same national locker standard to a compact floor plan.

-HAMILTON's Dallas installation for a global insurance company is widely regarded as one of the most design-forward workplace locker projects the company has ever delivered.
-The 347 lockers feature Wilsonart Traceless HPL doors in Charcoal Velvet — a fingerprint-resistant surface that stays pristine in heavy-use corridors — combined with 3mm PVC edge banding in Abet Laminati Viola Madris, a vivid purple that visually glows against the office's orange accent walls.
-Multiple design concepts were explored collaboratively with the client and architect before landing on this signature look.
-The result is a locker system that functions as a deliberate design focal point rather than a utility fixture.
+The 347 lockers feature Wilsonart Traceless HPL doors in Charcoal Velvet — a fingerprint-resistant surface that stays pristine in heavy-use corridors — combined with 3mm PVC edge banding in Abet Laminati Viola Madris, a vivid purple matched precisely to the company's brand color.
+Multiple design concepts were developed collaboratively with the client and architect before landing on the final direction.
+The result is a locker system that functions as a deliberate design element rather than a utility fixture.

-HAMILTON collaborates with the client's architects and interior designers from the earliest concept phase, well before specifications are finalized.
-For the Dallas project, this meant developing multiple full design concepts and presenting them to the client team before selecting the final direction.
+HAMILTON works with the client's architects and interior designers from the earliest concept phase — before specifications are finalized.
 Finish matching uses precision-selected HPL surfaces from manufacturers like Wilsonart and edge banding from Abet Laminati, chosen to align with the company's exact brand color palette.
-Touch displays on the lockers are also customized to display brand-consistent colors and UI.
 HAMILTON supplies Revit and CAD files throughout the design process to keep the project fully coordinated.

-Wilsonart Traceless HPL (High Pressure Laminate) is a premium door surface specifically engineered to resist fingerprints and smudges.
-Unlike standard laminate, which shows every handprint and requires constant cleaning in high-traffic corridors, Traceless HPL maintains a clean, matte appearance with normal use.
-HAMILTON selected the Charcoal Velvet colorway for the Dallas installation because it provides a sophisticated dark finish that complements the vivid purple edge banding while remaining fingerprint-free — a practical necessity for a 347-locker system used daily by a large workforce.
+Wilsonart Traceless HPL is a premium door surface engineered to resist fingerprints and smudges.
+Unlike standard laminate, which shows every handprint in high-traffic corridors, Traceless HPL maintains a clean, matte appearance with normal use.
+The Charcoal Velvet colorway provides a sophisticated dark finish that complements the vivid purple edge banding while staying fingerprint-free — a practical necessity for a system used daily at this scale.

 Yes.
-The majority of HAMILTON's construction work is completed at our US Midwest manufacturing facility before the lockers ever arrive on site.
-This prefabrication approach means on-site installation in occupied Dallas offices is fast — typically measured in days per area, not weeks — with minimal dust, noise, and disruption to ongoing business operations.
-Our team coordinates installation schedules with your facilities management to minimize impact on employees and avoid interrupting critical business functions.
+The majority of HAMILTON's construction work is completed at our US Midwest manufacturing facility before the lockers arrive on site.
+This prefabrication approach means on-site installation is fast — typically days per area, not weeks — with minimal dust, noise, and disruption to ongoing operations.

-In an honor-system day-use model, lockers are unassigned — no employee permanently owns a specific locker.
-Instead, employees arrive each morning and choose an available locker in the size that fits their day's needs: a full-height locker on days they have a bag and coat, a smaller locker on lighter days.
-Selection is made at a touch display, which then locks and assigns the unit to the employee's badge or credentials for that day.
-At the end of the day, the locker is cleared and returned to the available pool.
-This model typically requires only 60–70% as many lockers as permanent-assignment systems, reducing cost and floor space requirements while ensuring every employee always has appropriate storage.
+Lockers are unassigned — no employee permanently owns a specific unit.
+Employees arrive each morning and choose an available locker in the size that fits their day: full-height on heavy-bag days, smaller on lighter ones.
+With an electronic access system, the locker is locked and tied to the employee's credential for that day; at the end of the day it clears and returns to the available pool.
+The specific access method is determined by the electronic lock system your organization selects.
+This model typically requires only 60–70% as many lockers as permanent-assignment systems.

 The full picture — every locker type, finish, and smart-access option HAMILTON offers for modern offices.